sce150130/hello-world/README.md

 # hello-world
-what the heck is this all about
+What the heck is this even all about?